7 Tips on How To Prevent Pet Theft (Stop Dognapping!)

-In this week’s post, we asked pet parents to suggest ways on how to prevent pet theft, and how they've managed to keep their fur-balls safe from pet burglars, whether at home or when running errands alongside their pets.
+In this post, we asked pet parents to suggest ways on how to prevent pet theft, and how they've kept their fur-balls safe from pet burglars, whether at home or when running errands alongside their pets.

 How to Prevent Pet Theft